polomarcus/tp/tp-kafka-api/README.md

 * Inside Conduktor, configure the connection with your schema-registry (http://localhost:8081)

 ##### Questions
+* [ ] What are the benefits to use a Schema Registry for messages ?
+[Help](https://docs.confluent.io/platform/current/schema-registry/index.html)
 * [ ] Where are stored schemas information ?
-[Help](https://docs.confluent.io/platform/current/schema-registry/index.html)
 * [ ] What is serialization ?
 [Help](https://developer.confluent.io/learn-kafka/kafka-streams/serialization/#serialization)
 * [ ] What serialization format are supported ?
 [Help](https://docs.confluent.io/platform/current/schema-registry/index.html#avro-json-and-protobuf-supported-formats-and-extensibility)
 * [ ] Why is the Avro format so compact ?
 [Help](https://docs.confluent.io/platform/current/schema-registry/index.html#ak-serializers-and-deserializers-background)